Richard O'Kelly: Hereford United

 On 5 March 2012, O'Kelly was appointed manager of Hereford United, replacing Jamie Pitman, who stayed on at Edgar Street as a coach.
 He took charge with the club two places and two points above the League Two relegation zone and signed a contract until the end of the 2011–12 season.
-On taking charge he said "It's my first job as manager but what better team to start with.
-We've got 12 games to show and prove to people just what we can do."
 He got his first point in charge at the club the following day, when his side squandered a two-goal lead to draw 2–2 with Macclesfield Town at Moss Rose.
 Four days later they beat Morecambe 1–0 at the Globe Arena, further boosting their chances of survival.
 He later signed full-back James Chambers and winger James Baxendale on loan from Doncaster Rovers.
 To avoid relegation on the last day of the campaign, the "Bulls" needed to beat Torquay United and hope Burton Albion could avoid defeat at home to Barnet.
 Chairman David Keyte said that he should have appointed O'Kelly earlier in the season.
 His team won a futile 3–2 victory, as a win for Barnet sent Hereford back down to the Conference.
 He was asked to remain in charge for the subsequent Conference campaign, but declined the offer.